astronomer/docs/learn/dags.md

 import example_astronauts_three_tasks from '!!raw-loader!../code-samples/dags/dags/example_astronauts_three_tasks.py';
 import complex_dag_structure from '!!raw-loader!../code-samples/dags/dags/complex_dag_structure.py';

 In Airflow, a **DAG** is a data pipeline or workflow.
-DAGs are the main organizational unit in Airflow, they contain a collection of tasks with defined dependencies between them that you want to execute on a schedule.
+DAGs are the main organizational unit in Airflow; they contain a collection of tasks and dependencies that you want to execute on a schedule.
 An Airflow DAG is defined in Python code and visualized in the Airflow UI.
 DAGs can be as simple as a single task or as complex as hundreds or thousands of tasks with complicated dependencies.

 The following screenshot shows a [complex DAG graph](#example-complex-dag-run) in the Airflow UI.
 After reading this guide, you'll be able to understand the elements of this graph, as well as know how to define DAGs and use DAG parameters.